skywind3000/asynctasks.vim/README.md

 errorformat=%f:%l:%m
 ```

 Here is my global `grep` task.
-Each time I use `:AsyncRun grep` in any of my project, it prompts me to input `keyword` before searching, I can use `<C-r><C-w>` to pickup word under cursor or input something new.
+Each time I use `:AsyncTask grep` in any of my project, it prompts me to input `keyword` before searching, I can use `<C-r><C-w>` to pickup word under cursor or input something new.

 If I need other filetypes to search in certain project, I can redifine a new `grep` with different parameters for this project.